 The Board of Directors includes four outside directors, who are highly independent and have no significant business relations with the company.
 A majority of directors do not serve as executive officers.

 There are three committees within the Board of Directors: Nominating, Audit, and Compensation Committees—all of which are chaired by outside directors.
 Although the law in Japan only requires that no executive officers serve on the Audit Committee, Konica Minolta has implemented a system in which its executive officers do not serve on any of these committees, in order to ensure better transparency.

-The Board of Directors appoints the Company’s executive officers and selects the Representative Executive Officer and the President (positions currently served by one person), as well as other executive officers in positions of responsibility, from among these officers.
+The Board of Directors appoints the Company’s executive officers and selects the Representative Executive Officer and the President, as well as other executive officers in positions of responsibility, from among these officers.
 The division of executive duties is also determined by the Board.
-The Representative Executive Officer and President and other executive officers perform decision-making on and execute the business entrusted by the Board.
+The Representative Executive Officer and President and other executive officers perform decision-making on and execute the business operations entrusted to them by the Board.

 Matters of major importance to the management of the Group are deliberated and determined by the Management Council, a body established to provide support to the Representative Executive Officer and President in his or her decision-making capacity.

 Recognizing the importance of providing information to outside directors

 In principle, the Board of Directors meets once a month.
 Outside directors receive advance briefings on agenda items in order to facilitate lively discussions at meetings of the Board of Directors.
 In particular, explanations of important management decisions are provided by relevant executive officers.

 The seating configuration changes at each Board meeting, except for the Chairman of the Board and the President, in an effort to encourage communication among board members and enliven the proceedings.